 - lemon or lime juices are excellent flavour enhancers and often make meats more tender.

 Experiment with small amounts and use a recipe book to get ideas on what flavours go well together.
-For example, curry power enhances the flavour of potatoes or eggs and vegetables go nicely with balsamic vinegar and olive oil.
+For example, curry powder enhances the flavour of potatoes or eggs and vegetables go nicely with balsamic vinegar and olive oil.

 If you currently use quite a lot of salt in cooking or at the table, reducing this is even more important.
 For the average person, this accounts for around 25 per cent of their total salt intake and is one easy action you can take to reduce your sodium intake.
 Your taste buds adapt to lower salt levels in a matter of weeks, so gradually reducing salt is a key factors to success.